Need help with your Discussion

 To: Richardson Company

 The tax benefits should be compared with the additional operational costs, complex tax regulations, and the bureaucratic administration operations franchise corporate tax is a requirement in the incorporation of a company.
 The establishment f a C venture is incorporated as Corporation; if the shareholders are willing to be taxed, it can be altered into an S corporation (Sinn, 1987).
-Therefore, I would recommend C incorporation into Richardson company if the enterprise has been profitable.
-Nonetheless, I would recommend S incorporation if it has been incurring losses (Ayers et al., 2003).
+Therefore, I recommend C incorporation into Richardson Company if the enterprise has been profitable.
+Nonetheless, I would recommend S incorporation if it incurs losses (Ayers et al., 2003).
 The reason being the losses can be transferred to the shareholder.
 I would, therefore, recommend S incorporation, given that the enterprise incurred a loss.

 References